Tony Ardizzone was born and raised on the North Side of Chicago and is the author of eight

 books of fiction.
-His most recent work includes the novel The Whale Chaser, which Chicago His work also includes the novel In the Garden of Papa Santuzzu, the interconnected collection the Indiana University Fiction Workshop.
+His most recent work includes the novel The Whale Chaser, just released in His work also includes the novel In the Garden of Papa Santuzzu, the interconnected collection the Indiana University Fiction Workshop.
 A paperback edition of his 1986 book of short stories, The celebration of the 30th anniversary of its Flannery O'Connor Award competition.

 In addition to the Flannery O'Connor Award for Short Fiction, Ardizzone's writing has been awarded